fawad-sh/discount_codes_api/README.md

 # Discount Codes Api ✈️
-A simple api to generate discount codes and fetch discount codes.
-It is built using python 3.10 and Flask 2.2

 ## What it does?
 It is a small part of a customer loyality app.
 It has 2️⃣ microservices accessible via REST API: 1) Generate Discount Coderuns 2) Fetch discount code for a user.